Anzywiz/InitVerse-bot/README.md

 1. **Create an Account on InitVerse**
    - Visit [InitVerse Candy](https://candy.inichain.com/) and connect your wallet.
    - Link your social accounts and complete the "Start Here" task.
-   - Join the [miner pool](https://inichain.gitbook.io/initverseinichain/inichain/mining) with the operating system of your choice.
+   - Join the [miner pool](https://inichain.gitbook.io/initverseinichain/inichain/mining-mainnet) with the operating system of your choice(Windows/Linux).
-   - Get INI test token from [faucet](https://faucet-testnet.inichain.com/).
+   - Get INI token by mining or receiving from someone.

 ### Setup